Technologies

 Learn more about Rust here, or learn by doing the rustlings.

-You need to have a basic understanding of Javascript to use our front-end library.
+You need to have a basic understanding of Typescript to use our front-end library.

 You can learn about Javascript here.